shurillu/CTBot/examples/README.md

 [Back to TOC](#table-of-contents)

-### inlineKeyboard
+### inlineKeyboard/replyKeyboard
 This example show how to create an inline keyboard and manage the buttons.
 Show also the two types of messages (alert message and popup message) provided with the `endQuery()` method.

 + create a inline keyboard
 + if a _show keyboard_ text message is received, show the inline custom keyboard, otherwise reply the sender with _Try 'show keyboard'_ message
 + if _LIGHT ON_ inline keyboard button is pressed turn on the onboard LED and show an alert message
 + if _LIGHT OFF_ inline keyboard button is pressed, turn off the onboard LED and show a popup message
-+ if _see docs_ inline keyboard button is pressed, open a browser window with URL _https://github.com/shurillu/CTBot_
++ if _see docs_ inline keyboard button is pressed, open a browser window with URL _https://github.com/cotestatnt/CTBot_

 In order to run the example correctly, you have to provide:
 + your WiFi SSID